-Basic Policy for Introduction of the Handling Policy ("Basic policy as to Who and How the Person(s) Controlling Decisions on Financial and Business Policies of our Company Shall Be"; hereinafter called "Basic Policy")
+1. Basic Policy for Introduction of the Handling Policy ("Basic policy as to Who and How the Person(s) Controlling Decisions on Financial and Business Policies of our Company Shall Be"; hereinafter called "Basic Policy")

-Our company's group operates an "organic and inorganic chemicals business" which mainly produces and sells vinyl chloride, silicone and cellulose derivatives, etc., an "electronic materials business" which mainly produces and sells semiconductor silicon, organic materials for the electronics industry, rare earth magnets for the electronics industry, and photoresist products, etc., and "functional materials and other business" which provides various services such as the production and sales of synthetic quartz products and rare earth magnets for general purposes, etc., and construction and repair, and our company and our company's affiliates share the roles of production, sales and other roles, and work together in development of the business activities.
+Our company's group operates a "PVC/Chlor-Alkali Business" which mainly produces and sells polyvinyl chloride, "Silicones Business" which mainly produces and sells silicones, "Specialty Chemicals Business" which mainly produces and sells cellulose derivatives, etc., "Semiconductor Silicon Business" which mainly produces and sells semiconductor silicon, "Electronics & Functional Materials Business" which mainly produces and sells rare earth magnets, photoresist products, synthetic quartz products, etc., and "Diversified Business" which mainly produces and sells processed plastics, and our company and our company's affiliates share the roles of production, sales and other roles, and work together in development of the business activities.
 Extensive knowledge of and rich experience in these businesses, as well as sufficient understanding of the relationships built with stakeholders such as customers, employees, and business partners of nations around the world, are indispensable to the management of our company's group.